couchdeveloper/JPJson/INSTALL.md

     JPJson.GTEST_ROOT       GTEST_ROOT              /local/path/to/gtest

-The path to boost shall be set as follows: suppose, after downloading and decompressing the archive `boost_1_49_0.zip` a folder has been created whose name is `boost_1_49_0`.
+The path to boost can be set as follows: suppose, after downloading and decompressing the archive `boost_1_49_0.zip` a folder has been created whose name is `boost_1_49_0`.
 Given this example, you need to specify the absolute path to that folder including its name, for example: `/Users/Me/Develop/boost/boost_1_49_0`.
 Of course, this may be different on your system.
 Note: Don't add a trailing '/'.

 Likewise, suppose you have downloaded and extracted the gtest package `gtest-1.6.0.zip`, which created a folder `gtest-1.6.0`.
 Specify the path including the folder name, for example:
 `/Users/Me/Develop/gtest/gtest-1.6.0`.
 Note: Don't add a trailing '/'.

+As mentioned, these "JPJson.BOOST_ROOT" and "JPJson.GTEST_ROOT" are now available as build settings in Xcode projects, targets and Xcode config files.

+Note also that you can define different names for the Setting name - just ensure that the corresponding Xcode config file (see below in "User Specific Settings in the JPJson Package") reads the correct variable and initializes a corresponding build setting correctly.

 ------------